Can I have the 30% ruling if I start my own business?

 For various reasons the time may come, or you may decide to stop with your business.
 You may wish to close down or sell, or find yourself facing bankruptcy.
 It is also good to know what happens in case of your death, or succession within the family.

-When closing down or selling you will need to settle your debts, follow the rules on dismissal if you have employees and you will have to file a final tax return.
+You have to settle your debts, follow the rules on dismissal if you have employees and you will have to file a final tax return.

 • If you have employees you are expected to follow dismissal procedures.
 There are various dismissal procedures that you should familiarize yourself with.